All Episodes

 There's other stuff there, right?

-She was reacting to the Russian, I think, she said it was bullshit that there were no such studies.
+She said it was bullshit that there were no such studies.

 I didn't even read it in Russian.

-And so there are I've got salt crystals.
+And so there are, I've got salt crystals.

-And she was asked by a friend of a relative or a grandson or something, and she got involved in this project because some kid somewhere wanted to know when was it that humans evolved uh from proto-humans to humans, even though there's no missing link, just like we don't have, you know, there's we can't find the missing link for this right here, jumping from one species to being able to go into all the species on on Earth, right, without any understanding of how to do that.
+Even though there's no missing link, just like we don't have, you know, there's, we can't find the missing link for this right here, jumping from one species to being able to go into all the species on Earth, right?

-It was trained to do that.
+He was trained to do that.

-And they give a particular date, and and they say, okay, fine, and they run off and they do some research and stuff.
+And they run off and they do some research and stuff.

 But I got the gist of it.

-And the gist of it is that the kids went off and did some research and came back and said, well, uh, that doesn't work.
+And the gist of it is that the kids went off and did some research and came back and said, well, that doesn't work.

 That date you gave us doesn't work when you match it up with climate studies.

-I don't know if they were investigating it, I don't know if they believed it, but they were they were um discussing it from that viewpoint, right?
+These kids are into the pollution of mind pollution that global warming is, I don't know if they were investigating it, I don't know if they believed it, but they were discussing it from that viewpoint, right?

-And so they're saying if you go back to the point where biologists say humans evolved.
+And so they're saying, if you go back to the point where biologists say humans evolved.

 Now bear in mind, here's what it takes for a clade to evolve naturally.